 MATERIALS AND METHODS

 The field experiment, titled “Influence of different doses of Biochar, Goat Manure, Sheep Manure and Camel Manure on the growth and flower yield of African marigold (Tagetes erecta L.) cv.
 Pusa Narangi Gainda,” was conducted at the Horticultural Experimental Field, Department of Horticulture, SHUATS, Prayagraj (U.P.), India.
 The experiment was laid out in a randomized block design (RBD) with nine treatments.
 These treatments included Biochar applied at three doses (2 t/h, 2.5 t/h and 3 t/h) in combination with Goat Manure, Sheep Manure and Camel Manure, each applied at three rates (1 t/h, 2 t/h and 3 t/h).
 Seeds of the African marigold cultivar ‘Pusa Narangi Gainda’ were procured from the Department of Horticulture, SHUATS, Prayagraj.
 The seeds were sown on raised nursery beds measuring 1.0 x 15 m.
 Standard cultural practices, including regular watering, weeding and pinching (performed 30 days after sowing), were followed during the nursery phase.
-The experimental field was plowed one month prior to transplanting the seedlings.
+The experimental field was plowed one month before transplanting the seedlings.
 This was followed by three harrowings to achieve a fine tilth.
 The field was leveled using a spade and flat beds measuring 3 x 2 m were prepared.
-Biochar and well-decomposed Goat Manure, Sheep Manure and Camel Manure were applied 20 days before transplanting, according to the specified treatment combinations.
+Biochar and well-decomposed Goat Manure, Sheep Manure, and Camel Manure were applied 20 days before transplanting, according to the specified treatment combinations.
 The amendments were thoroughly mixed into the soil.
 Two days before transplanting, the plots were irrigated to ensure adequate soil moisture.
 Marigold seedlings were transplanted into the main field at the 3-5 true leaf stage (55 days after sowing) with a spacing of 45 x 45 cm.
 During transplanting, the soil was firmly pressed around the seedlings to minimize disturbance from irrigation.
 Gap filling was performed as needed during the first two weeks after transplanting.
-Regular weeding was carried out to keep the plots weed-free, with the first weeding conducted 30 days after planting and subsequent weedings as required.
+Regular weeding was carried out to keep the plots weed-free, with the first weeding conducted 30 days after planting and subsequent weeding as required.
 A light irrigation was applied immediately after transplanting, followed by subsequent irrigations based on soil moisture requirements.
 The total number of irrigations during the growth period is detailed in the cost of cultivation table.
 Initial observations indicated signs of plant dryness and the presence of red termites in the soil.
 To control termites, Chlorpyrifos was applied at 0.2% of the recommended dose, three times during the experiment.
 A mild incidence of Alternaria leaf spot was observed, which was managed by spraying Dithane M-45 at 0.2% at 15-day intervals.
 The experiment evaluated various growth and yield parameters, including plant height, number of branches per plant, leaf area, plant spread, stem diameter, days to first flower bud emergence, stalk length, flower diameter, total number of flowers per plant, flower weight, flower yield per plant, flower yield per plot and overall flower yield.
 Data were recorded and analyzed to assess the impact of the different treatments on the growth and yield of African marigold.

 RESULT AND DISCUSSION

-The present study investigated the influence of different doses of Biochar, Goat Manure, Sheep Manure and Camel Manure on the growth and flower yield of African marigold (Tagetes erecta L.) cv.
+The present study investigated the influence of different doses of Biochar, Goat Manure, Sheep Manure, and Camel Manure on the growth and flower yield of African marigold (Tagetes erecta L.) cv.
 Pusa Narangi Gainda.
 The results highlight the significant impact of these organic amendments on plant growth parameters, particularly plant height and flower yield.
 The findings are discussed under the following headings.

 Plant Height (cm)